Focusing on a Probability Element: Parameter Selection of Message Importance Measure in Big Data: Introduction

-Note that the conventional information theoretic measures such as Kolomogorov Complexity, Shannon entropy and relative entropy still applied to detect infrequent and exceptional appearance in large data sets.
-By judging the complexity of classified big data sets using these measures, anomalous subset could be recognized \cite{Anomaly detection: A survey}, \cite{Information-theoretic measures for anomaly detection}.
 Moreover, with an information theoretic approach, the objective function related to factorization based on distribution was constructed to detect minority subset \cite{An information theoretic approach to detection of minority subsets in database}.
 Although these algorithms are suitable for some special applications, it is not difficult to perceive that they actually focus on processing the majority subsets.

-As a new information measure, message importance measure(MIM) has been proposed to target minority subsets in big data opposed to conventional information theoretic measures \cite{Elements of information theory 2nd edition},\cite{Message Importance Measure and Its Application to Minority Subset Detection in Big Data}.
+As a new information measure, message importance measure(MIM) has been proposed to target minority subsets in big data opposed to conventional information theoretic measures \cite{Elements of information theory 2nd edition}, \cite{Message Importance Measure and Its Application to Minority Subset Detection in Big Data}.
 In particular, this information measure is similar to Shannon entropy and Renyi entropy in structure, while focusing more on significance of the anomaly with small occurring probability in big data scenarios.
 In terms of applications of MIM, it was conducive to the minority subset detection including binary minority subset detection and M-ary minority subset detection \cite{Message Importance Measure and Its Application to Minority Subset Detection in Big Data}.
 However, the minimum occurring probability of anomalous events attracts the most attention to select the parameter of MIM in the previous method.
 That is to say, other anomalous events are ignored except the one with minimum probability.
 In addition, the previous parameter selection principle of MIM is too imprecise to set an operational parameter of message importance measure for a given distribution.
 Thus, it is necessary to present a practical parameter selection which can also focus on anomalous events with other small probability in addition to the one with the minimum probability.

 Objectively, MIM can present an efficient implement to address the problem of anomalous events detection.
 To make MIM adaptable to detect anomalies in big data era, we will introduce the parameter selection method of MIM focusing on a probability that maintains availability to anomaly detection problem in big data analysis.